atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 1
 22 .'
 turkey cock, and a face inflamed with anger, cried, “Pray, Mr. Selby, let ‘‘ the girls alone : they may stay and finish what they are about; for Kyou “do not like to go to Sir Thomas “lumley’s, there is no reason that I “and my daughters should be rude to “her Ladyship : \iyou choose to expose “yourself, and show your strange breed i “ing, I shall let them See that I have
-I “had a very different education.”
+I “had a very different education."
 1. '
 I. * • *
 :
 ;
 !
-“I believe, indeed, ” replied Selby,
+“I believe, indeed, " replied Selby,
 [ coolly, ' “that you will expose yourself
 5 “exceedingly, by acting sh entirely cut
 “of cliarafter; but if you will be a “fool, it is not, I am persuaded, in my
 \
 ! “power to hinder you.
 However,
-“there is no occasion for you to take ' “the girls to Spoil them; they may stay, “and keep me company at home.”
+“there is no occasion for you to take ' “the girls to Spoil them; they may stay, “and keep me company at home."
 '“No,
 I

-“No, truly, ” Said Mrs. Selby, stung to the quick at the appellation he had pointed at her;; “1 am to be reckoned a “fool.
+“No, truly, " Said Mrs. Selby, stung to the quick at the appellation he had pointed at her;; “1 am to be reckoned a “fool.
 Sir, as you have thought pro“
-“to call me, 1 shall choose to have “Somebody to keep me in counte “nance; and will, therefore, have the “girls go with me.” td XD
+“to call me, 1 shall choose to have “Somebody to keep me in counte “nance; and will, therefore, have the “girls go with me." td XD
-Ay, ” cried he, weary of coiitend ing, especially as he Saw her passion rising to a pretty considerable height, of the effects of which he had very frequently been fensible Since their marriage;; “will have your own way, “I See, whatever mischief comes of it: I have done my part, by telling you “in what manner you are wrong; if ‘‘ you are determined not to listen to
+Ay, " cried he, weary of coiitend ing, especially as he Saw her passion rising to a pretty considerable height, of the effects of which he had very frequently been fensible Since their marriage;; “will have your own way, “I See, whatever mischief comes of it: I have done my part, by telling you “in what manner you are wrong; if ‘‘ you are determined not to listen to
 “me, you must take the conlequencesd*
 \
 'With